zencart/documentation/content/user/installing/change_hoster.md

 6\.
 You're done.
 Open your store and admin areas to see it all ready to go!
 Do a test transaction.
 Turn off the Down For Maintenance mode.

 7\.
-You should review all your email settings in Admin > Configuration > Email Options -- especially any SMTP server/account settings, and of course all your email addresses.
+You should review all your email settings in Admin > Configuration > Email -- especially any SMTP server/account settings, and of course all your email addresses.

 8\.
 Once your new site is up and running, the OLD server should be cleaned up: you should DELETE the database and all the PHP files/folders, etc from the OLD server.
 There's no point leaving that data behind for prying eyes or worse.